inlife/nexrender/README.md

 - cover code with tests
 - add render progress evaluation
 - add security to rest api layer
-- create plugin for youtube uploading
-- create plugin for email notifications
 - add feature of parallel rendering
 - add client interface to manage projects
 - test on more configurations